cloudevents/sdk-javascript/.github/pull-request-template.md

 <!-- General PR guidelines:

-Most PRs should be opened against the master branch.
+Most PRs should be opened against the main branch.

  -->

 ## Proposed Changes

 -
 -
 -